nbrisset/CTF/grehack-ctf-2016/sam-sepiol-pizzas-100/README.md

 tu16{fncv01i5uhatel} is quite a weird ~~pizza name~~ flag but we retrieved the good format GH16{...} with ROT13.

-P.S. big up to the organization team, and thanks for the pizzas which strengthen us during the CTF! :)
+P.S. big up to the organization team, and thanks for the pizzas which strengthened us during the CTF! :)